“Imagine a world in which all children can see themselves in the pages of a book.”

 But how exactly is the non-profit transforming the publishing scene?
 We Need Diverse Books offers tons of resources and avenues for readers and writers alike.
 They offer awards both for authors of diverse books, as well as the independent booksellers who promote those stories.
 The Walter Dean Myers Award for Outstanding Children’s Literature is awarded to authors with diverse protagonists in narratives that define diversity in a meaningful way.
 This award is named after the late Walter Dean Myers, who was a fierce advocate for diversity in children’s and YA literature.
 Similarly, the Walter Dean Myers Grant is a grant available for unpublished authors and illustrators.
 The Bookseller of the Year Award acknowledges independent booksellers who help amplify the voices of diverse authors and illustrators.
 After all, booksellers play a huge role in publishing, and WNDB acknowledges that with this award.

-Recently, WNDB launched OurStory, an app that allows readers, teachers, librarians, and basically anyone to find the diverse books they’re looking for.
+Recently, WNDB launched OurStory, an app that allows readers, teachers, librarians, anyone to find the diverse books they’re looking for.
 There are different membership levels; the free version offers the diverse database and the ability to print a list of books for your library, while the $2/mo subscription offers exclusive content from your favorite authors and illustrators.
 The money from this app helps fund WNDB’s mentorships, internships, awards and grants.

 We Need Diverse Books has also published their own diverse books.
 Flying Lessons & Other Stories is an anthology of middle-grade short stories.
 Fresh Ink is another anthology published by the organization, this time geared towards YA audiences.
 The publication of these anthologies is particularly inspiring, as it is a physical representation of their mission statement: “Putting more books featuring diverse characters into the hands of all children.”